farosaves/faro/notes/Wording.md

 It's about connecting the dots so you have to connect them yourself but it's easier when you have them in one place.

+### V6
+#### landing page
+For whom is it?
+Entrepreneurs, researchers, students etc.
+#### AppSumo
+Great for entrepreneurs researching everything from tech and finance, to marketing and design - have all topics in one place.